Jimmy Greenhoff: Birmingham City

 He was bought by Birmingham City manager Stan Cullis in August 1968, who paid the Yorkshire club a £70,000 fee.
 The transfer came as a surprise to many Leeds fans.
-Greenhoff made a huge impact at Birmingham, scoring fifteen goals in 36 games (in all competitions) as the "Blues" finished 1968–69 seventh in the Second Division.
+Greenhoff made a huge impact at Birmingham, scoring 15 goals in 36 games (in all competitions) as the "Blues" finished 1968–69 seventh in the Second Division.
 During the campaign he scored four goals in a 5–4 win over Fulham at St Andrew's on 5 October.
-Despite this, Cullis told him that he was not scoring enough goals.
+Despite this, Cullis told him he was not scoring enough goals.

 Stoke City

 In August 1969, he left Birmingham for Tony Waddington's Stoke City in a deal worth £100,000, which was a club record for Stoke.
 He made the switch despite late interest from Everton.
 He hit nine goals in 37 games in 1969–70, a tally beaten by strike partners Harry Burrows and John Ritchie.
 He slotted in seamlessly in the team, connecting Ritchie with the midfield by feeding off Ritchie's knock-downs and bringing the wide players into the game.
 In 1970–71 he hit ten goals in 43 games, appearing in Stoke's FA Cup semi-final defeat to eventual winners Arsenal.
 He missed an easy chance that would have put Stoke 3–0 ahead, and in an interview in 2011 he said the miss "still gets to me".

-He played for the "Potters" at Wembley against Chelsea in the 1972 Football League Cup Final, which ended in a 2–1 win for Stoke – the only major trophy in the club's history.
-He also helped the club to the FA Cup semi-finals in 1972, his goal at Old Trafford cancelling out George Best's effort, and earning Stoke a replay, which they won.
+He played for the "Potters" at Wembley against Chelsea in the 1972 Football League Cup final, which ended in a 2–1 win for Stoke – the only major trophy in the club's history.
+He also helped the club to the FA Cup semi-finals in 1972, his goal at Old Trafford cancelling out George Best's effort and earning Stoke a replay, which they won.
 The win over Manchester United left Stoke again facing Arsenal in the semi-finals.
-A 1–1 draw at Villa Park led to a replay at Goodison Park; Greenhoff scored for City in the replay but Arsenal won the game 2–1 after John Radford scored from a clear offside position.
+A 1–1 draw at Villa Park led to a replay at Goodison Park; Greenhoff scored for City in the replay, but Arsenal won the game 2–1 after John Radford scored from a clear offside position.
 Former club Leeds beat the "Gunners" in the final.
-Overall, he played a massive 54 games in 1971–72, scoring sixteen goals, two fewer than John Ritchie.
+He played 54 games in 1971–72, scoring 16 goals, two fewer than John Ritchie.